Metal to Wigner-Mott insulator transition in two-leg ladders

-The continuous Mott transition at $1/2$-filling in a 2 leg ladder between a Luttinger liquid metal and a symmetry preserving gapless Mott insulator was previously studied in Ref. \cite{mishmash_continuous_2015}, and we will build on their analysis.
-There are a few new features introduced by the extension to the Wigner-Mott transition that we will discuss at various points in the paper.
+The continuous Mott transition at half filling in a two-leg ladder between a Luttinger liquid metal and a symmetry-preserving gapless Mott insulator was previously studied in Ref. \cite{mishmash_continuous_2015}, and we will build on their analysis.
+There are a few new features introduced by the extension to the WM transition that we will discuss at various points in the paper.